 Half of the 2015 training classes will be held at the Silicon Valley Community Foundation - 1300 S. El Camino Real #100 - in San Mateo.
 Alternating Wednesday locations will vary (within San Mateo and San Francisco counties) as coursework includes field trips for classes such as composting and pruning.
 A full schedule of classes and locations will be available at orientation.

 When are the classes held and how much time should I expect to spend on the training program?

-The training period is 16 consecutive weeks that includes orientation and a graduation celebration.
-The weekly classes are Tuesday from 9:30am to 4pm beginning in early January and ending in late April.
+The training period is 16 consecutive weeks; 14 weeks of class time, an orientation meeting and a graduation celebration, beginning January 7th, 2015 and ending April 22nd, 2015.
+The weekly classes are Wednesdays from 9:30 AM to 4:00 PM.
 Trainees are paired with mentors to help guide them through the training class and to introduce them to the SF-SM Master Gardener Program.
 The time commitment for the training is estimated to be 10-15 hours per week, including class time.